letsencrypt/cp-cps/CP-CPS.md

 **Certificate Repository**: A repository of information about ISRG certificates.
 It is located at: <https://letsencrypt.org/certificates/>

+**Identifier**: A value included, or requested to be included, in a Certificate's Subject or Subject Alternative Name field, such as a Fully-Qualified Domain Name (FQDN) or an Internet Protocol (IP) address.

 **Policy and Legal Repository**: A repository of policy and legal documents related to the ISRG PKI.
 It is located at: <https://letsencrypt.org/repository/>

 **Precertificate**: As defined by RFC 6962 Section 3.1.